anvilproject/anvil-portal/content/data/data-access.md

 author: "AnVIL"
 ---

-# Data Access
+# Data Access Controls

-<hero small>AnVIL requires robust access controls that can selectively grant access to a number of groups with different access request requirements.</hero>
+<hero small>AnVIL provides robust access controls that can selectively grant access to a number of groups with different access request requirements.</hero>

 ## Access Groups